agiorgia/AvaDaniel_EECE5698/README.md

 # AvaDaniel_EECE5698
-Repository for EECE5698 Final Project, Ava Giorgianni and Daniel Klevak Classical Method file structure breakdown:
+Repository for EECE5698 Final Project, Ava Giorgianni and Daniel Klevak

+Classical Method file structure breakdown:
+The classical method is contained in the matlab file FinalProject_IPP.m.
+This loops through all images in the DevImages folder for processing.
+Results from the classical method are stored in the Outputs folder.
+This folder contains subplots of each step in the image processing pipeline for each image as well as an excel sheet containing a sheet for each image.
+Each sheet contains the major and minor axial measurements of each identified cell in the image.

 ML Method file structure breakdown: